Fiona Horne

-Fiona Horne (born 1966 in Sydney) is the former lead singer of 1990s Australian electro-rock band, Def FX, before continuing on to author several best-selling books on Modern Witchcraft.
+Fiona Therese Horne (born 24 June 1966) is an Australian singer who is the former lead singer of electro-rock band, Def FX, before continuing on to author several best-selling books on Modern Witchcraft.
 She is a popular radio and television personality, appearing on many programs around the world.
 She is now a commercial pilot, humanitarian aid worker, world record holding skydiver, professional fire dancer, yoga instructor and freediver.

 Musical career

 1984–1989: Sister Sludge and The Mothers

 Horne started playing in bands when she moved to Adelaide, South Australia, in 1984.
 Her first band was Sister Sludge, which only lasted for six months until Horne moved back to Sydney.
 She then formed a punk-thrash band, The Mothers, in 1985.
 The Mothers started as an all-girl punk band, although the lineup changed a number of times.
 This was the first band with Horne performing both vocals and guitar.
 In October 1987, The Mothers, comprising Horne (vocals, guitar), Nat (guitar), Jo Collings (bass) and Rick (drums), released their first single, "Drives Me Wild"/"Get Outta My Life", which was followed in 1989 by the EP, 12-Incher, with the line-up of Horne (guitar, vocals), Rick (drums), Luke (guitar) and Cristina Calero (bass), both of which were released on the Waterfront Records label.
 The Mothers broke up in 1989.